MariusKlug/zapline-plus/README.md

 # Please cite

-Klug, M., & Kloosterman, N. A. (2022).Zapline-plus: A Zapline extension for automatic and adaptiveremoval of frequency-specific noise artifacts in M/EEG.
+Klug, M., & Kloosterman, N. A. (2022).
+Zapline-plus: A Zapline extension for automatic and adaptiveremoval of frequency-specific noise artifacts in M/EEG.
 Human Brain Mapping,1–16. https://doi.org/10.1002/hbm.25832

 de Cheveigne, A. (2020) ZapLine: a simple and effective method to remove power line artifacts.
 NeuroImage, 1, 1-13. https://doi.org/10.1016/j.neuroimage.2019.116356